Standards Design principles Practical applications

 The pressure coefficients for these surfaces are tied to the zones on the building they are adjacent to. \(P_W\) is determined using the coefficients for the wall below, while \(P_T\) and \(P_L\) use the roof edge or corner coefficients.

-Pro-Tip: This is a crucial one.
-According to Sentence 4.1.7.7.(2), when you’re designing the parapet cladding itself, you must use an internal pressure coefficient (Cpi) of ±0.70, regardless of the building’s opening category.
+Watch for: According to Sentence 4.1.7.7.(2), when you’re designing the parapet cladding itself, you must use an internal pressure coefficient (Cpi) of ±0.70, regardless of the building’s opening category.
 This accounts for the potential for the parapet structure to be pressurized from below, creating some pretty significant net pressures on the cladding.
-Don’t miss this!
+Don’t miss this.

 3. Roof-Mounted Solar Panels